Wak3dd/TwinAI/README.md

-# TwinAI
+# TwinGPT

-**TwinAI** is a desktop application for orchestrating dialogues between two AI models.
+**TwinGPT** is a desktop application for orchestrating dialogues between two AI models.
 Built with CustomTkinter, it provides a polished interface for configuring, monitoring, and managing conversations between different LLM providers with full streaming support.

 ## Features